Brun41v35/Brun41v35/README.md

 ### Hello World 🌎

 Hello my name is Bruno Alves.
-I am passionate about technology, photography also love to pass on my knowledge.
+I am passionate about technology, photography also love sharing what I have learned.
 Feel free in my Github!!! 🤙🏼

 - 💼 I’m currently working at Itaú